Pengo0o/Pengo0o.github.io/_posts/!2021-09-16-Secure-your-ADX.md

 ![](/assets/img/20210916/dnszonesrg.png)

 As you can see, Azure created four private DNS zones for us.
 The names already reveal what other services are used in the backend.
 Blob, Table and Queue obviously belong to an azure storage account service.
-The reason why those are listed there is being discussed later in the blogpost.
+The reason why those are listed, is being discussed later in the blogpost.
 The other private DNS zone belongs to the actual ADX service itself.

-The reason why the private endpoint created those private DNS zones is that you do not change your consumers connection strings to automatically resolve the private IP address of the service.<br>
+The reason why the private endpoint created those private DNS zones is, that you do not need to change your consumers connection strings to automatically resolve the private IP address of the service.<br>
 First Azure will create a CNAME record in the public DNS zone to redirect the resolution to the private domain name.
-You can see to which private DNS zones azure will configure the CNAME record.
+You can see to which private DNS zones Azure will configure the CNAME record.
 [Azure Services DNS zone configuration](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-dns#azure-services-dns-zone-configuration)
 <br>
 <br>Now your request e.g. adxdemoblog.westeurope.kusto.windows.net resolves to adxdemoblog.privatelink.westeurope.kusto.windows.net

 This configuration is going to happen automatically, but now, your provisioned private DNS zones become functional.

-Your consumer / application now tries to query for the private endpoint IP address in azure provided DNS service.
+Your consumer / application now tries to query for the private endpoint IP address in Azure provided DNS service.
 Azure DNS will be responsible for DNS resolution of the private DNS zone.
-You can take a closer look to the private DNS zone for the kusto service in that case.
+You can take a closer look to the private DNS zone for the Kusto service in that case.

 ![](/assets/img/20210916/pdnszadx.png)